Weighted Discriminants and Mass Formulas for Number Fields: Counting Functions and Mass Formulas

-From this, it follows that the total masses of $c$ at $p$ and $q$ are the same Laurent polynomial in $p$ and $q$, and thus $c$ has a pure mass formula for all primes congruent to $p$ modulo $|\Gamma|$. \end{proof}
+From this, it follows that the total masses of $c$ at $p$ and $q$ are the same Laurent polynomial in $p$ and $q$, and thus $c$ has a pure mass formula for the set of all primes congruent to $a$ modulo $|\Gamma|$. \end{proof}

-\begin{remark} In the following sections, we will discuss global maps $\phi:G_\Q \to \Gamma$.
-We call such a map a $\Gamma$-extension of $\Q$.
+We omit a similar proof for Proposition \ref{prop:Kedlaya-tame}, since we will later generalize this result for non-pure mass formulas.

+\begin{remark} In this paper, we usually discuss global maps $\phi:G_\Q \to \Gamma$, and their restrictions to $G_{\Q_p}$.
+However, one could instead consider global extensions $K/\Q$ with Galois group $\Gamma$, and their completions $K_p/\Q_p$ at primes above $p$.
+A map from $G_\Q$ to $\Gamma$ is equivalent to a global extension $K/\Q$ along with a choice of isomorphism between $\gal(K/\Q)$ and $\Gamma$, so one can formulate the definition of a mass formula in terms of global field extensions provided the total mass includes a factor of $\frac{1}{|\operatorname{Aut}(K_p)|}$.